paulemms/paulemms.github.io/README.md

-I am a data scientist and quantitative modeller with broad experience in the central banking, IT and academia.
+I am a data scientist and quantitative modeller with broad experience in central banking, IT and academia.

 My open source project work can be found in my